socadk/design-practice-repository/artifact-templates/DPR-OverviewDiagram.md

 <!--Purpose -->

 * Typically created during solution strategy, refined iteratively and incrementally later (as/if needed).
-* Illustrates [Client-Server Cuts (CSCs)](https://hillside.net/plop/plop97/Proceedings/renzel.pdf) such as Remote User Interface or Distributed Presentation and other "big" architectural decisions.
+* Illustrates Client-Server Cuts (CSCs) such as Remote User Interface or Distributed Presentation and other "big" architectural decisions (@RenzelKeller:1997).
 * Discloses information about interface protocols and implementation technologies.